elestyle/elepay-react-native/README.md

 // Setup elepay SDK.
 //
+// The parameter object could contain the following fields:
-// "publicKey" can be retrieved from your elepay account's dashboard page.
+// "publicKey": String value.
+Required.
+Can be retrieved from your elepay account's dashboard page.
-// "hostUrl" is the server url that you want to customised.
+// "hostUrl": String value.
+Optional.
+Indicates the server url that you want to customised.
+Omitted to use elepay's server.
-// If you use elepay server to perform payment processing, leave this parameter empty.
-NativeModules.Elepay.initElepayWithPublicKey(publicKey, hostUrl)
+// "googlePayEnvironment": String value. "test" or "production".
+Used to setup Google Pay, can be omitted if Google Pay is not used.
+NativeModules.Elepay.initElepay({
+  publicKey: "the public key string",
+  apiUrl: "a customised url string, can be omitted",
+  googlePayEnvironment: "either 'test' or 'product' if presented.
+Can be omitted if Google Pay is not used" })

 // Process payment after charging.
 //